kvmet/SuChron/README.md

 `suchr:_:...` - "Inherit" i.e. let the system decide.
 `suchr:z<timezone>:...` - Timezone abbreviation.
 Implementation specific.

-* GPS and Atomic time units may NOT line up with a standard calendar depending on how they are implemented.
-It is recommended to use the base units for these formats unless you are certain that you know how it is implemented.
+* GPS and Atomic time units have their own standards that should be followed in SuChron implementation.

 ## Unit: